 What equipment do you need for a video surveillance system?

 A basic video surveillance system requires at least one camera, either wired or wireless, and a way to store your video data.
-If you want more advanced features, or have several cameras to manage, you can also add a remote management system.
+If you want more advanced features or have several cameras to manage, you can add a remote management system.

-Box: One of the most commonly used camera types.
-These are practical and cost-effective with minimal features.
+Box: This is one of the most common camera types.
+Box cameras are practical and cost-effective, with minimal features.

-Pan tilt zoom: These cameras feature pan-tilt-zoom capability, which allows the camera to move and survey a wide area.
+PTZ: These cameras have pan-tilt-zoom capability, meaning they can move and survey a wide area.